prjemian/specdomain/src/specdomain/doc/spec.rst

 SPEC Extended Comments
 --------------------------------

+.. sidebar:: Do not use the single-quote character to mark an extended comment.

+	In the Python language, a triple-quoted string is known as a docstring.
+	But, **unlike Python**, SPEC does not recognize single quotes to mark extended comments.
+Only use the double quote character for SPEC files.

 Since 2002, SPEC has provided an *extended comment* block. [#]_ Such a block begins and ends with three double-quotes, such as::